Xiaomeng-He/PPM_inter_case/README.md

-# Seq2Seq Model Combining Log Prefix and Trace Prefix for Preditive Process Monitoring
+# Seq2Seq Model Combining Log Prefix and Trace Prefix for Predictive Process Monitoring
 ## Files Overview
 `run_experiment_6000cases.ipynb`<br />
 This notebook contains the complete workflow for running the experiment, from data preprocessing and model training to evaluation.
 Functions from other `.py` files are untilized in this notebook.